QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 OutputStream os = System.out;
 ```

-☠️ With in input/output stream, we can only read/write integers:
+☠️ With an input/output stream, we can only read/write integers:

 ```java
 int read = is.read();         // read one